clawpack/clawpack-4.x/doc/sphinx/setrun_geoclaw.rst

 .. attribute:: frictiondepth : float

-   Friction source terms are only applied in water shallower than this, since they have negligible effect in shallower water.
+   Friction source terms are only applied in water shallower than this, since they have negligible effect in deeper water.

 .. _setrun_topo: